-One way to be prepared is to build an emergency fund that is big enough to cover all of your living expenses for months so you could weather a job layoff without going into debt.
-You should also protect yourself by buying homeowner, health and auto insurance — among other financial products we cite in “10 Things You Need to Attain Lifelong Financial Stability.”
+One way to be prepared for such financial surprises is to build an emergency fund that is big enough to cover all of your living expenses for months — just in case.
+You should also protect yourself by buying homeowners, health and auto insurance, among other financial products we cite in “10 Tools You Need for Financial Stability.”

 Following are some of life’s most unpleasant expenses that can catch you off-guard, and more strategies for coping with them.

 1. Automobile breakdowns

 Vehicle breakdowns are hard to anticipate.
 Some drivers buy mechanical breakdown insurance or extended repair warranties for added peace of mind.